 We ended up buying a dried gourd with beautiful carvings, which the woman at the desk told us is a craft made from the local indigenous tribe, the Bribri.
 Well, we were so inspired by this beautiful craft that we ended up visiting a Bribri village a couple days later and bought another carving!

-Backpackers seem to flock to Puerto Viejo for its legendary nightlife.
+Backpackers seem to flock to Puerto Viejo de Talamanca for its legendary nightlife.
 If you’re looking for a good time, you’ll find it here.

 Looking for something more chill, but still open late?
-Grab a beer at Hot Rocks and listen to whoever is playing on stage.
+Grab a beer at Hot Rocks and stay for the live music.

-Or head a bit out of town to one of the only craft breweries in the area, BriBri Springs.
+Or head to one of the only craft breweries in the area, Playa Negra Brewing, which is located right on the beach.

-After consuming just about as much rice and beans as our bodies could handle, we were pleasantly surprised with the food options in Puerto Viejo.
+After consuming just about as much rice and beans as our bodies could handle, we were pleasantly surprised by the cafe culture in Puerto Viejo.
 We finally found proper salads, fresh fruit smoothies and yummy baked items.

 There are a handful of healthy and delicious cafes and restaurants to choose from:

-Bread and Chocolate: Wonderful brunch spot in town with healthy and vegetarian options.
-The juices are delicious and good luck resisting the bake goods.
+- Bread and Chocolate: Wonderful brunch spot in town with healthy and vegetarian options.
+The juices are delicious and good luck resisting the baked goods.

 Some dishes to try in Puerto Viejo:

-Rice and Beans: I know, I know, your already sick of hearing about how much R&B’s there are in Costa Rica.
-But on the coast it has it’s own style and you have to give it a go.
-Called gallo pinto, it includes red beans, coconut milk, thyme and various spices to tingle your tastebuds.
+- Rice and beans: I know, I know, you’re already sick of hearing about how much R&B’s there are in Costa Rica.
+But on the coast this dish has it’s own style and you have to give it a go.
+Called gallo pinto, it includes red beans, coconut milk, thyme and various spices to tingle your taste buds.

-This Caribbean fish stew is made with coconut milk, plantians, peppers and spices, local veggies and the catch of the day.
+This Caribbean fish stew is made with coconut milk, plantains, peppers and spices, local veggies and the catch of the day.
 But it isn’t on most menus.

 That’s right; if you want to try this signature dish, listen up…